 9.How many nominations can an individual file for an election at a time?

-Not more than four nomination paper can be presented by or on behalf of any candidate for any one election.
+Not more than four nomination papers can be presented by or on behalf of any candidate for an election.

 10.Whether the nomination paper has to be filed by the candidate alone?

 The nomination paper can be filed either by the candidate or his proposer directly with the Returning Officer/Assistant Returning Officer at the place and time fixed for this purpose.

 11. Is there any concession in election deposit for candidate belonging to SC/ST?

 Yes.
 There is fifty percent concession for candidates belonging to SC/ST.

 12. Whether a contesting candidate can be a proposer?

 The Contesting candidate can be a proposer for a ward/Office other than the one in which he contests.

 13. Whether a candidate nominated by more than one nomination paper for a seat is required to remit separate deposits?